On the Challenges of Fuzzing Techniques via Large Language Models: Introduction

 \section{Introduction}

+The fuzzing test has been widely employed for software development since the 1990s~\cite{8863940}.
+Its principle involves generating a series of unexpected or random inputs to assess the reliability and security of software systems.
+With the evolution of the modern software industry over the years, fuzzing test has become pivotal in modern software testing, playing a critical role in identifying vulnerabilities and ensuring reliable and secure software development.
+Meanwhile, we have witnessed that large language models have transformed various fields with remarkable performance, including software testing.
+These novel techniques and cutting-edge knowledge open new possibilities.
+Using large language models (LLMs), fuzzing testing has gained additional capabilities, enabling the generation of more sophisticated and targeted inputs, enhancing its effectiveness in detecting vulnerabilities in complex software systems.

-Large language models have presented powerful performance in various fields, include the field of software testing.
-Software testing generated based on large language models shows improvement in terms of efficiency and accuracy compared to traditional software testing systems.
-Automated software testing is becoming a significant highlight.
-Fuzzing test has been widely employed since 1990s.\cite{8863940} Its principle involves generating a series of unexpected inputs to test the reliability and security of software.
-With the evolution of the modern software industry, fuzzing test has become pivotal in software testing.
-The technology of generating fuzzing tests based on large language models (LLMs-based fuzzers) for automated software testing is an innovative and trending topic.
-We have witnessed various such methods up until 2024.
-Examples include TitanFuzz ~\cite{deng2023large2}, FuzzGpt~\cite{deng2023large1}, and other fuzzers targeting different software types.
-They combine different large language models with fuzzing test techniques to develop new fuzzing test systems.
-We will delve deep into this domain in following sections.
+Software testing generated based on large language models shows a significant improvement in terms of efficiency and accuracy compared to traditional software testing systems.
+By incorporating the learning and inferencing capabilities of LLMs, these approaches facilitate the automation of software testing processes, including the generation of LLM-based fuzzers for fuzzing tests.
+Thus, it has become an innovative and trending topic.
+Several novel methods and frameworks have been proposed to improve fuzzing test systems, such as TitanFuzz~\cite{deng2023large2}, FuzzGPT\cite{deng2023large1}, and other fuzzers tailored to specific software types.
+Similarly, they all combine different large language models with fuzzing test techniques to develop more robust and efficient fuzzing test systems.
+In the following sections, we will discuss these approaches in detail, highlighting their key differences and unique contributions of each method to the advancement of fuzzing test systems.